 After completing her five-year project On Eating Disorders, Abril embarked on her new long-term project, A History of Misogyny.
 Its first chapter On Abortion was first exhibited at The Rencontres d’Arles in 2016; and was the first recipient of the Prix de la Photo Madame Figaro, produced with the support of the Fotopress Grant and nominated for the ICP-Infinity award or Foam Paul Huf among others.
 The show has been exhibited in more than 10 countries including The Photographers Gallery (London), the Museum of Contemporary Art (Zagreb) or el Centro de la Imagen (Mexico), the Museum of Sex (New York) and was the recipient of the Royal Photographic Society’s Hood Medal.

 The book On Abortion and the repercussions of lack of access (Dewi Lewis, 2018) was the winner of the Aperture Best Book Award in 2018 as well as finalist of the prestigious Deutsche Börse in 2019.
-Abril is currently developing the next chapters, On Rape —recipient of the Visionary Award and the Magnum Foundation grant and the Genesis chapter On Mass Hysteria —nominee of the swiss Prix Elysée.
+Abril is currently developing the next chapters, On Rape —recipient of the Visionary Award and the Magnum Foundation grant; and the Genesis chapter On Mass Hysteria —nominee of the swiss Prix Elysée, to re release in 2023.

 Abril is currently based in Barcelona and represented by the Parisian gallery Les Filles du Calvaire.